-Landlords who allow pets may require tenants to pay a separate deposit to cover any damages caused by the pet.
+Landlords who allow pets sometimes require tenants to pay a separate deposit to cover any damages caused by the pet.
 In some states this is legal; in others, it’s not.
 Regardless of state law, under federal law, landlords may never charge a pet fee or deposit to disabled tenants who have a service or assistance animal.

-In many states, such as California, landlords many not charge more than a specified amount (such as one or two months’ rent) as a deposit.
-In these states, if a landlord collects more than one type of deposit, such as a security deposit and a separate pet deposit, the total of the deposits cannot exceed the state limit—regardless of what the landlord calls the various deposits (pet fee, cleaning fee, or whatever).
+In some states, such as California, landlords may not charge more than a specified amount (such as one or two months’ rent) as a deposit.
+When a landlord collects more than one type of deposit, such as a security deposit and a separate pet deposit, the total of the deposits cannot exceed the state limit—regardless of what the landlord calls the various deposits (pet fee, cleaning fee, or whatever).

 In all states, it is illegal under federal law (the Fair Housing Act and Fair Housing Amendments Act, among others) to charge tenants with disabilities a pet deposit or pet fee for service or emotional support animals.

 Pet deposits aren’t always the best option for landlords: When landlords collect pet deposits, state laws sometimes prohibit them from using the security deposit for repairing pet-related damages.
 For example, if replacing dog-urine-stained carpeting throughout the apartment costs $1500, but the landlord collected only $200 as a designated pet deposit, the landlord probably can’t dip into the security deposit to cover the remaining $1300.
 The opposite might also be true: When tenants trash an apartment, the landlord cannot use any of the pet deposit to clean up after the tenant.
 For example, if a tenant’s dog is well-behaved, but the tenant trashes the apartment to the tune of $1500 in repairs, the landlord can’t use any of the $150 pet deposit to clean up after the tenant.